 First, thank you so much for all of the positive feedback in regards last weeks post.
 Even though I have not been posting consistently, it makes my heart happy to know that you still care and like to read my blog.
-In my last post, I forgot about my salvaged fireplace mantle that we installed in my office last year.
+In my last post, I forgot about my salvaged mantle makeover that we installed in my office last year.
 It was a project that required a little more patience and ingenuity than the norm, but the results were totally worth it.

 Just use your imagination.

 I debated to either sand off the peeling paint, then paint over it, or stripping off the old paint and paint the fresh wood.
 I decided to strip it, but to say I had second thoughts would be an understatement.

 Most of you know by now that if you plan to strip a piece of furniture, do it outside, wear proper gloves made for chemicals, safety glasses, and a respirator.
 Check all your supplies and read directions fully before beginning, and I always have extra supplies on hand just in case!

 The product I used was a gel, and you brush it on, wait a while, then scrape it off.
 Make sure to read the instructions, the length of time varies from product to product.